The 17 Best Downtown Paso Robles Tasting Rooms

 There are more than 200 tasting rooms in Paso Robles, many of those can be found within walking distance of one another and centrally located in the heart of downtown.
 From highly acclaimed brands opening second locations to family-owned and operated micro-wineries to edgy renegades whose style fits best tucked away in an industrial locale.
 The downtown wine landscape has been growing by not only the number of tasting rooms but also by the type of wine experiences offered.

 The spacious outdoor/indoor setting of CaliPaso Winery offers an open-air feel with warm hospitality and outstanding value.
 You can often find fun events like Sip & Paints happening at CaliPaso along with live music, plus they are the go-to spot for after-dinner wine (they stay open late)!
 Red-only lovers listen up!
 Next door at Pianetta Winery you’ll find all reds all the time with a vibrant vibe.
 This father/daughter winemaking team carefully craft wines that showcase the vineyard and quality farming practices.
 When you visit be sure to order the cheese and wine pairing flight….and ask about the jug wine.
 Just across the street, you’ll find the tasting rooms of Copia and Sea Shell Cellars.
-The 20-acre estate, Copia Vineyards & Winery, is nestled in the Willow Creek District of Paso Robles but showcases their highly acclaimed Rhône inspired blends in an elegantly warm space on Thirteenth Street.
+The 20-acre estate, Copia Vineyards & Winery, is nestled in the Willow Creek District of Paso Robles but showcases its highly acclaimed Rhône inspired blends in an elegantly warm space on Thirteenth Street.
 Adjacent to Copia, discover the first-class wines of Sea Shell Cellars.
 The bright-tasting space is adorned with a beach mural for an Instagram-worthy selfie or group photo.
 Taste through the estate wines that showcase balance, vivid fruit, and personality, just like Sea Shell Cellars.
 As their motto reads, just as every seashell on the beach has a story of its creation so does every bottle of Sea Shell wine.

-Tucked away in some really unique spaces are three brands who’ve made a big splash in the Paso wine region: Hayseed and Housdon, Indigené, and Ranchero Cellars.
+Tucked away in some really unique spaces are three brands that’ve made a big splash in the Paso wine region: Hayseed and Housdon, Indigené, and Ranchero Cellars.
 On Railroad Street, you’ll find the super hip collective tasting room, Paso Under Ground, and maverick winemaker Amy Butler.
 Amy who is a consulting winemaker for a few elite boutique Paso brands has her own solo project, Ranchero Cellars.
-Using uncommon and tried-and-true Paso rhônes varietals, she crafts small production wines that will blow you away.
+Using uncommon and tried-and-true Paso rhônes varietals, she crafts small-production wines that will blow you away.
 Across the way is the tasting garage of Hayseed and Housdon.
 Their philanthropic business model will make you feel good about drinking wine!
-Not only are the Hayseed wines created with sustainably sources grapes, most importantly they split the profits 50/50 with several local non-profits like Wine4Paws, CASA, and Operation Surf to name a few.
+Not only are the Hayseed wines created with sustainably sourced grapes, but most importantly they split the profits 50/50 with several local non-profits like Wine4Paws, CASA, and Operation Surf to name a few.
 Located in the alley between Park and Pine Street and next to local hot spot Jeffery’s Wine Country BBQ is Indigené Cellars.
 Rock star winemaker Raymond Smith is dedicated to winemaking in its highest form creating noteworthy blends with big flavors.
 Indigenè is a true hidden gem not to be missed.

 Perfectly situated across from the downtown park on Thirteenth Street is the second location of the world-renowned JUSTIN Vineyards & Winery, JUSTIN Downtown.
 Enjoy wines by the glass or bottle in the modern space and enjoy lunch in the cozy dining area that features indulgent cuisine from their onsite chef.
 Be sure to ‘look down’ when you are visiting to see the underground wine cellar.
 JUSTIN helped put Paso wines on the map back in the 80s and you’ll see why in their downtown location.